 Peter Dziedzic, DePaul University alumnus.
 I just completed a Fulbright grant studying Sufism in Fez, Morocco.
 Among my interests are the practices of pilgrimage and saint veneration in the Islamic tradition.
 I will soon expand my research on these phenomena to other parts of the Islamic world.
 I eventually hope to pursue comparative work on sainthood in Christianity and Islam.
 Posts on TVP: The City of Saints.

 Fondazione Per Grazie Ricevute We are an Italian foundation dedicated to the study of painted ex votos.
 We organise exhibitions of our own private collection of votives, with the aim of making this phenomenon better known to the wider public, not only to academics.
 Posts about Fondazione PGR: Our Daily Bread and An exhibition of ex votos in Milan, and A new exhibition of votives from Mexico.

 Emma-Jayne Graham (network co-founder), The Open University, UK.
 I work on votive offerings from ancient Italy, especially swaddled infant and anatomical ex-votos.
 This reflects my broader interests in the ancient body, material culture, religion and embodied identities.
 My publications include articles about swaddled baby votives, votive hands, disability and religious movement, and a co-edited volume with Jane Draycott on approaches to ancient anatomical votives (Bodies of Evidence, 2017).
-Posts on TVP: Shadowy figures, Wombs and tombs, Waxing lyrical on the materiality of votives, Objects and Remembering, Votives and conflict, Votives and conflict: postscript, Votives on display (Part 1), Votives on display (Part 2), Votive efficacy, Votive visions of the body.
+Posts on TVP: Shadowy figures, Wombs and tombs, Waxing lyrical on the materiality of votives, Objects and Remembering, Votives and conflict, Votives and conflict: postscript, Votives on display (Part 1), Votives on display (Part 2), Votive efficacy, Votive visions of the body, Are curse tablets votives?.

 Jenny Högström Berntson, University of Gothenburg.
 I am a PhD student in history of religions at the University of Gothenburg, Sweden.
 In my thesis I discuss how votive gifts can reflect gendered norms and activities.